JonathanPerkins/licw-challenge/README.md

 Not essential, but possibly nice to have:

-* Allow user to specify valid date range, so the user doesn't have to export an ADIF log file limited to the activity period.
 * Only allow QSOs on valid bands
 * Support for VBand QSOs?
 How would this be done?